OfficeDev/Excel-Add-in-WoodGrove-Expense-Trends/README.md

 ## Run the project

-1. Copy the project to a local folder and then navigate to the Task Pane folder or the Add-in Commands folder.
-2. Open the `WoodGrove Expense Trends.sln` in Visual Studio.
+1. Copy the project to a local folder and then open the `WoodGrove Expense Trends.sln` in Visual Studio.
-3. Press F5 to build and deploy the sample add-in.
-Excel launches and the add-in loads a custom tab called WoodGrove in the ribbon, or opens in a task pane to the right of the worksheet, as shown in the following figures.
+2. Press F5 to build and deploy the sample add-in.
+Excel launches and depending on the version of Excel 2016 you've, the add-in loads a custom tab called WoodGrove in the ribbon, or opens in a task pane to the right of the worksheet, as shown in the following figures.

 ![WoodGrove Bank Expense Trends Add-in - Initial taskpane] (images/woodgrove_taskpane_ribbon.PNG)